DevExpress/devextreme-documentation/concepts/05 UI Components/PolarChart/20 Series Types/Scatter.md

 ![SpiderWeb PolarScatterSeriesType ChartJS](/images/ChartJS/PolarScatter_useSpiderWeb.png)

-You can change the default appearance using series options.
+You can change the default appearance using series properties.
 For instance, you can change the following.

 *   **Point Color**
     A color from the chart's [palette](/concepts/60%20Themes%20and%20Styles/20%20SVG-Based%20Widgets%20Customization/10%20Palettes/00%20Palettes.md '/Documentation/Guide/Themes_and_Styles/SVG-Based_Widgets_Customization/#Palettes') is used by default.
 Set a custom color using the series' [color](/api-reference/20%20Data%20Visualization%20Widgets/dxPolarChart/1%20Configuration/commonSeriesSettings '/Documentation/ApiReference/UI_Components/dxPolarChart/Configuration/commonSeriesSettings/') property.